lexinamer/MEJO487/README.md

 I will use Atom for in-class demonstrations and assignments, but feel free to use the IDE of your choice -- as long as it allows for efficient, legible editing of HTML/CSS/JavaScript code.
 Some students prefer Sublime or Kimodo Edit.
 Do not use Dreamweaver; it is not an industry-standard code editor.

 ### Hosting
 You should already have a web hosting service (i.e. server space) from MEJO 187.
 If your account has expired, you will need to sign up for a hosting service that allows for the creation of dynamic apps with client-side scripting and SFTP for file transfers.
-I prefer Web Faction, and I will use that to demonstrate PHP apps in the latter part of the course.
+I prefer Web Faction, and I will use that for any demonstrations throughout the course.

 ### Course Websites
-We will use Sakai for assignment submissions, grading, attendance, and other administrative matters, and GitHub for coding resources (e.g., starter files for some of your coding assignments).
+We will use GitHub for coding resources (e.g., starter files for some of your coding assignments) and Github Pages to submit assignments.
 More information will be given during the semester.

 ### Screencasts
 I may record screencasts as part of the grading process for some of your projects.
 The screencasts provide real-time feedback, akin to having an employer sitting next to you at the computer and pointing out strengths, weaknesses, coding errors, and suggestions for improvement.
 I recommend that you watch them.
 They are short (no more than 15 minutes) and will help you debug and learn new techniques.